PHILOSOPHY, RELIGION & ETHICS (RELIGIOUS STUDIES)

 And much more…

-Students on this course often progress onto professions that involve working with people.
+Students usually progress onto degrees/careers related to working with people.